CIBS Funding for Travel

 After the travel is complete, the employee needs to submit the expense report in Concur according to TAMU travel policies and procedures.
 Please contact CIBS Business Coordinator for accounting and other relevant information.

 Guidelines for submitting your expenses:

-- Travelers are required to use state contract vendors for lodging, airfare and car rental if the use of these vendors results in lower total travel costs.
+- Travelers are required to use state contract vendors for domestic lodging, airfare and car rental if the use of these vendors results in lower total travel costs.
 Travelers must provide a justifiable reason for not using a contract vendor if the contract vendor costs less than an alternative vendor.